I could laugh and play

 1. Flirtin' With Desaster 2.
 Dark Exile 3.
 Hot Dog Inferno 4.
 Hell Bent For Jesus 5.
 Kings Of Beer 6.
 I'm So Sorry!
 7. Talk Show Prostitute 8.
 Incredible Loudness 9.
 Land Of The Free 10.
 Mirror, Mirror 11.
 Tattoo Coward

-It wouldn't be too difficult to forgive someone for not keeping up with all the Tankard recordings out there.
+It wouldn't be too difficult to forgive people for not keeping up with all the Tankard recordings out there.
 After all, Kings Of Beer took the band to the new millennium with hardly any changes in their style.
-In fact, compared to a couple of previous releases that featured at least some slight signs of variation together with a genuinely uplifting feel, Kings Of Beer represents the more formulaic side of the band.
+In fact, compared to a couple of previous releases that featured at least small signs of variation together with a genuinely uplifting feel, Kings Of Beer represents the more formulaic side of the band.
 For example, while Flirtin' With Desaster has some hilarious lyrics of the worst taste, the song's chorus is awfully repetitive, and most other tracks do not stand out even that much.
-Hell Bent For Jesus and Mirror, Mirror may be the only slightly catchy tracks here - other than that, this album can be downright boring at times.
-For long-time Tankard followers Kings Of Beer may be just yet another safe offering, but novelty or generally even semi-interesting songs surely aren't the strong points of it.
+Hell Bent For Jesus and Mirror, Mirror may be the only slightly catchy tracks here - for other than that, this album can be downright boring at times.
+For long-time Tankard followers Kings Of Beer might be just another safe offering, but novelty or generally even semi-interesting songs surely aren't the strong points of it.

 TANKARD - B-Day